tqiaowen/CoNeGC/README.md

     4.2 [Setting the threshold for acceptable RunIDs](#42-setting-the-threshold-for-acceptable-runids)
     4.3 [Creating the gene co-expression network](#43-creating-the-gene-co-expression-network)

-Feel free to <a href="mailto:qiaowen001@e.ntu.edu.sg">contact us</a> if you have further questions.

 ## Acknowledgements
 LSTrAP-Cloud will not have been possible without the various open-source projects.

 ## Contact
-Issues and feedback can be submitted through GitHub or to <a href="https://www.plant.tools/team---qiao-wen.html">Qiao Wen Tan</a>.
+Issues and feedback can be submitted through GitHub or to <a href="mailto:qiaowen001@e.ntu.edu.sg">Qiao Wen Tan</a>.

 ## Tutorial
 [Example files](examples) are provided to help you get started with the pipeline.